 In compliance with the provisions of the Code and considering that the bylaws contain the list voting system for the appointment of the Management Body, the Board has formed an Appointments Committee.
 The majority of the appointments committee members are non-executive independent directors.

-The committee members were appointed during the 14 May 2014 meeting, and they are Roberto Siagri (Executive Director), Paola Bonomo (Independent Director) and Chiara Mio (Independent Director).
+The committee members were appointed during the 14 May 2014 Board of Directors meeting, and they are Roberto Siagri (Executive Director), Paola Bonomo (Independent Director) and Chiara Mio (Independent Director).
+On 28 April 2015 Paola Bonomo resigned from the office director and member of the Committee.